WuerthPhoenix/tornado/engine/matcher/README.md

 This extractor:
 - processes only the first match because *all_matches* is _false_
 - uses an index based regex specified by *match*
-- returns an array with all the groups of the match because *group_match_idx* is omitted.
+- returns an array with all groups of the match because *group_match_idx* is omitted.

-In this case the output will be an array of string:
+In this case the output will be an array of strings:
 ```
 [
   "STATUS: CRITICAL HOSTNAME: MYVALUE2 SERVICENAME: MYVALUE3",